Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Membership search in generic permutation groups

 \section{Membership search in generic permutation groups}

-For the second phase of our attack, it suffices to find a short expression of a given permutation in terms of given random permutations.
-Much work was carried out on this topic, by Babai, Beals, Hetyei, Hayes, Kantor, Lubotsky, Seress, and others (see \cite{BHKL90, BabiBealsSeress04, BabaiHayes05} and references therein). \iflong Our approach is a heuristic shortcut for some of the ideas presented in these works.
-It performs surprisingly well on random instances of the problem. \fi \begin{prob} Given random $s_1,\ldots ,s_k\in S_n$ and $s\in \langle s_1,\ldots ,s_k\rangle $, express $s$ as a short product of elements from $\{s_1,\ldots ,s_k\}^{\pm 1}$. \end{prob}

-\iflong In Problem \ref{randsp}, \emph{short} could mean of polynomial length, or of length manageable by the given computational power as explained above.
-In any case, the length is the number of letters in the expression, and not the length of a compressed version of the expression.
-This limitation comes from the intended application, where we actually need to perform one $\star$ multiplication for each letter in the word.
-If the word is too long (e.g., of the form $a^{(2^{64})}$ for a single generator $a$), this becomes infeasible.\footnote{The natural algorithm of repeated squaring does not help in the mentioned example: If $a$ is a braid or its colored Burau representation, then each squaring makes $a$ more complicated and the computation quickly becomes infeasible.
-The $\star$ operation avoids this problem, but does not admit an efficient analogue of squaring.} \fi
+For the second phase of our attack, we need to find a short expression of a given permutation from $G$ in terms of given ``random'' permutations.
+In CBKAP, the group $G$ typically has the form $\pi\inv H\allowbreak\pi\le S_n$, where $\pi\in S_n$, $H$ is $S_{n/2}$ or $A_{n/2}$, and $H$ is embedded in $S_n$ in a natural way (supported by the $n/2$ higher indices).
+The conjugation is just relabeling of the indices $1,\dots,n$.
+Thus, we may reduce the problem to the case $G=S_n$.
+Modifications of the algorithm can be made, that will make it applicable to any (conjugation of) direct product of groups of the form $A_n$ or $S_n$.

-For concrete generators, Problem \ref{randsp} is well known, and in similar form occurs in the analysis of the Rubik's cube and other puzzles.
-The best known heuristics for solving it in these cases are based on Minkwitz's algorithms \cite{Min98}, and are incapable of managing Problem \ref{randsp} for random $s_1,\ldots ,s_k\in S_n$ where $n$ is large (say, $n\ge 128$), as experiments show\iflong\else \cite{full}\fi.
+For \emph{concrete} generators, the problem of finding short expressions for given permutations is well known, and in similar form occurs in the analysis of the Rubik's cube and other puzzles.
+The best known heuristics for solving it in these cases are based on Minkwitz's algorithms \cite{Min98}, and are incapable of managing Problem \ref{randsp} for random $s_1,\ldots ,s_k\in S_n$ where $n$ is large (say, $n\ge 128$), as our experiments below show.